Click for ALL Facial Implants ( Cheek and Chin ) clinics in the UK & Ireland registered and verified by Consulting Room.

 Certain types of facial implants can be used to reduce the appearance of lines and wrinkles, particularly around the nasolabial area (between the corners of the nose and the lips).

-There are no similar detailed statistics available for the United Kingdom yet, but we do know that this kind of cosmetic surgery is becoming increasingly popular.
+There are no similar detailed statistics available for the United Kingdom yet, but we do know that this kind of cosmetic surgery is still available in the UK.

 If you are considering a facial implant the following information will give you a basic understanding of the procedure.
 It can't answer all your questions, since a lot depends on the individual patient and the surgeon.
 Please ask a surgeon about anything you don't understand.